 To really get to know Nepal, visit during one of its many religious festivals.
 Dashain, Tihar, Holi, and a host of other celebrations provide a feast for the eyes and a way to really connect on a cultural level.

-The political situation in Nepal is mostly peaceful at the moment, since the Maoist forces have now become a legitimate part of the government, however there is currently no constitution in place and the competing political parties have not reached agreement on how the country should be run.
-There is always the possibility that instability could recur, so stay apprised of conditions by reading the English language newspapers that are abundant in Nepal, and never participate in local demonstrations.
+The political situation in Nepal is mostly peaceful, since Maoist forces became a legitimate part of the government, however there is currently no constitution in place and the competing political parties have not reached agreement on how the country should be run.
+There is always the possibility that instability could arise, so stay up to date on the political situation, and never participate in local demonstrations.

 Ladies, take heed!
 Men in Nepal will woo you and take drastic measures to make you believe they have fallen in love.
-While this might be the case in rare instances, these proclamations of undying love are based in a desire to marry a rich foreigner and emigrate to the US, Europe, or Australia.
-Enjoy the attention and let it boost your ego, but understand what it’s all about.
+While this might be rare, these proclamations of undying love are based on a desire to marry a rich foreigner and emigrate to the US, Europe, or Australia.
+Enjoy the attention and let it boost your ego, but don't be fooled.

 Before you set foot on Nepal's hiking trails or wander the streets of Kathmandu, here are five things to know.

 Barbara Weibel finds out there's so much more to do in Nepal besides mountaineering and hiking.